Area COVID-19 Numbers Update

 Messenger Reporter

-EAST TEXAS – The number of positive cases had started to drop and the state of Texas appeared to be returning to a semblance of normalcy.
-Protests against racial injustice moved other news items to the back pages, but the spread of COVID-19 did not magically go away.
+EAST TEXAS – During the month of May and the first half of June, it appeared the curve of COVID-19 cases had started to flatten.
+The number of positive cases had started to drop and the state of Texas appeared to be returning to a semblance of normalcy.
+Protests against racial injustice moved other news items to the back pages, however, the spread of COVID-19 had not magically gone away.

-Last week, however, Gov. Greg Abbott pushed pause on the Texas re-opening.
-Elective surgeries in counties like Harris, Dallas, Travis and Bexar have been put on hold.
-Bars have been closed once again and restaurants are back to only serving at 50 percent of their capacity.
-Tubing and rafting businesses have been shut down and outside gatherings of 100 or more require governmental authorization.
+Two weeks ago, Gov. Greg Abbott pushed pause on the Texas re-opening.
+Elective surgeries in counties like Harris, Dallas, Travis and Bexar were put on hold.
+Bars were closed once again and restaurants were back to only serving at 50 percent of their capacity.
+Tubing and rafting businesses were shut down and outside gatherings of 100 or more required governmental authorization.

+On Thursday, July 2, Abbott issued an executive order which stated, “Every person in Texas shall wear a face covering over the nose and mouth when inside a commercial entity or other building or space open to the public, or when in an outdoor public space, wherever it is not feasible to maintain six feet of social distancing from another person not in the same household.”

-From June 23 until July 3, the number of reported new cases of COVID-19 has stayed above the 5,000 mark on 10 of the 11 days.
-July 1 also saw a single-day record of 8,076 cases reported.
+From June 23 until July 7, the number of reported new cases of COVID-19 has stayed above the 5,000 mark on 13 of the 15 days.
+The Fourth of July also saw a single-day record of 8,258 cases reported.

-Houston and Anderson Counties are no exceptions as both counties saw a downturn in the number of confirmed cases over the last two weeks.
-Unfortunately, those numbers are starting to climb once again.
+Houston and Anderson Counties are no exceptions as both counties saw downturns in the number of confirmed cases during the latter part of May and the early part of June.
+Unfortunately – just like the rest of the state – those numbers are starting to climb once again.

-The latest report received from Houston County Emergency Management Coordinator Roger Dickey on July 3 indicated there were 28 active cases in Houston County with zero active cases at the Eastham Prison Unit.
-Last week, there were 19 active cases in Houston County with 0 active cases at Eastham.
+The latest report received from Houston County Emergency Management Coordinator Roger Dickey on July 7 indicated there were 34 active cases in Houston County with zero active cases at the Eastham Prison Unit.
+On July 3, there were 28 active cases in Houston County with 0 active cases at Eastham.

-The city of Grapeland has one confirmed case, with five more in the Grapeland area.
-Dickey also reported there was one case in Austonio, three in the Kennard area, two cases in Latexo, one case in Lovelady and two cases in the Weldon area.
+The city of Grapeland has four confirmed cases, with five more in the Grapeland area.
+Dickey also reported there were five case in Austonio, one case in Kennard and three in the Kennard area, two cases in Lovelady and one case in Lovelady and two cases in the Weldon area.

 There has also been one death in Houston County believed to have been caused by COVID-19.

-Moving to Anderson County, Interim Emergency Management Coordinator Mendi Chambers reported on Thursday, July 2, “Judge Robert Johnston has received notification today of five new confirmed cases.
-This brings the total number of cases to 146 positive cases in Anderson County.
-There are currently 94 reported recovered cases, so we currently have 52 active cases.”
+Moving to Anderson County, Interim Emergency Management Coordinator Mendi Chambers reported on Monday, July 6, “Judge Robert Johnston has received notification today of one (1) new confirmed case(s).
+Over the weekend six (6) new cases were reported.
+This brings the total number of cases to one hundred sixty-five (165) positive cases in Anderson County.
+There are currently ninety-four (94) reported recovered cases, so we currently have seventy-one (71) active cases in Anderson County.”

-The Northeast Texas Public Health District (NET Health) reported on Wednesday, July 1, of the 146 total cases in Anderson County, 118 were in the city of Palestine while 10 confirmed cases were in Elkhart.
-Frankston has seven, Tennessee Colony now has six, Montalba has three cases and Neches has two.
+The Northeast Texas Public Health District (NET Health) reported on Monday, July 6, of 165 total cases in Anderson County, 134 were in the city of Palestine while 11 confirmed cases were in Elkhart.
+Frankston has nine, Tennessee Colony now has six, Montalba has three cases and Neches has two.
 These numbers do not include recoveries.

-NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 78 males and 68 females who had tested positive.
-Age wise, there were 15 cases reported for those between 0 and 20 years-of-age.
-There were 57 cases for those between 21 and 40 years-of-age.
-The 41-59 age group had 56 cases and the 60-79 age group had 16 confirmed cases.
-The 80 and above age group now has two cases.
+NET Health also reported gender and age breakdowns for the number of confirmed cases indicating there were 85 males and 79 females who had tested positive.
+Age wise, there were 16 cases reported for those between 0 and 20 years-of-age.
+There were 66 cases for those between 21 and 40 years-of-age.
+The 41-59 age group had 59 cases and the 60-79 age group had 20 confirmed cases.
+The 80 and above age group now has three cases.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 affects different people in different ways.
 Infected people have reported a wide range of symptoms from mild symptoms to severe illness.
 The CDC is stating that symptoms that may occur within two to fourteen days after exposure to COVID-19 now to include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
 If you develop any of the following COVID-19 symptoms, please seek medical help immediately: trouble breathing, persistent pain or pressure in the chest, new confusion, or ability to arouse, or blueish lips or face.